WordPress celebrates its 18th birthday in 2021. In celebration, we take a look at why it’s one of the top CMS platforms.

 WordPress has been completely free since its inception.
 It’s free to download and free to use (though larger organizations should keep hosting and domain name costs in mind).

-2. It’s user friendly
+2. It’s user friendly (and the best CMS for beginners!)

 It’s rare to find a CMS that is as powerful and as easy to use as WordPress.
 Even the most novice bloggers can get to grips with the platform’s tools in relatively little time.